-Carefully corral the goose.
+Carefully corral and pick up the goose.
 If they’re too stressed to be held, you must set them down and give them time to calm down before trying again.
 This process may be aided with a second set of helping hands holding the goose if you or the bird are nervous!

 How To Trim A Goose’s Nails

 Trimming a goose’s nails is very similar to trimming a cat’s or dog’s nails.
 Like cats and dogs, geese also have a sensitive area made of soft tissue in the center of their claws known as the quick.
 Unfortunately, some goose nails tend to be dark, making it hard to identify where the quick begins.
 Cutting the quick by accident can be painful and bloody, so it’s important to be very mindful about how much you trim.